capaj/Moonridge/README.md

             }
         });
     ...
-    moonridge.bootstrap(app);	//app is your express app, Moonridge will start listening on port app.get("port")
+    MR.bootstrap(app);	//app is your express app, Moonridge will start listening on port app.get("port")

 ##On the CLIENT side:
 ###HTML